-group master key (GMK): An auxiliary key that might be used to derive a group temporal key (GTK).
+group master key: [GMK] An auxiliary key that might be used to derive a group temporal key (GTK).

-group temporal key (GTK): A temporal key that is used to protect information exchanged in group addressed Data frames.
+group temporal key: [GTK] A temporal key that is used to protect information exchanged in group addressed Data frames.

-group temporal key security association (GTKSA): The context resulting from a successful group temporal key (GTK) distribution exchange via either a group key handshake, a 4-way handshake, or fast initial link setup (FILS) authentication.
+group temporal key security association: [GTKSA] The context resulting from a successful group temporal key (GTK) distribution exchange via either a group key handshake, a 4-way handshake, or fast initial link setup (FILS) authentication.

-groupcast with retries (GCR) active (GCR-A) delivery: A delivery method for a group addressed stream subject to a GCR agreement wherein the frames are transmitted without regard to the power state of non–access point (non-AP) stations (STAs).
+groupcast with retries (GCR) active (GCR-A) delivery: [GCR-A delivery] A delivery method for a group addressed stream subject to a GCR agreement wherein the frames are transmitted without regard to the power state of non–access point (non-AP) stations (STAs).

-groupcast with retries (GCR) concealment address: A medium access control (MAC) address that is used to prevent group addressed frames transmitted via the GCR unsolicited retry or GCR block ack retransmission policies from being passed up the medium access control service access point (MAC SAP) of GCR-incapable stations (STAs).
+groupcast with retries (GCR) concealment address: [GCR concealment address] A medium access control (MAC) address that is used to prevent group addressed frames transmitted via the GCR unsolicited retry or GCR block ack retransmission policies from being passed up the medium access control service access point (MAC SAP) of GCR-incapable stations (STAs).

-groupcast with retries (GCR) frame: A group addressed frame subject to a GCR agreement between the access point (AP) and at least one station (STA) within the infrastructure basic service set (BSS) or between peer mesh STAs in a mesh BSS.
+groupcast with retries (GCR) frame: [GCR frame] A group addressed frame subject to a GCR agreement between the access point (AP) and at least one station (STA) within the infrastructure basic service set (BSS) or between peer mesh STAs in a mesh BSS.

-groupcast with retries (GCR) group address: A group address subject to a GCR agreement between the access point (AP) and at least one station (STA) within the basic service set (BSS) or between peer mesh STAs in a mesh BSS.
+groupcast with retries (GCR) group address: [GCR group address] A group address subject to a GCR agreement between the access point (AP) and at least one station (STA) within the basic service set (BSS) or between peer mesh STAs in a mesh BSS.

-groupcast with retries (GCR) service: A means for transmission and retransmission of medium access control (MAC) service data units (MSDUs) to a destination that is a group address.
+groupcast with retries (GCR) service: [GCR service] A means for transmission and retransmission of medium access control (MAC) service data units (MSDUs) to a destination that is a group address.
 The GCR service provides greater reliability by using group addressed retransmissions, concealed from GCR-incapable stations (STAs).

-groupcast with retries (GCR) service period (GCR-SP) aggregate medium access control (MAC) service data unit (A-MSDU): An A-MSDU subject to the GCR service with the delivery method equal to GCR-SP.
+groupcast with retries (GCR) service period (GCR-SP) aggregate medium access control (MAC) service data unit (A-MSDU): [GCR-SP A-MSDU] An A-MSDU subject to the GCR service with the delivery method equal to GCR-SP.

-groupcast with retries (GCR) service period (GCR-SP) frame: A frame subject to the GCR service when the delivery method is GCR-SP.
+groupcast with retries (GCR) service period (GCR-SP) frame: [GCR-SP frame] A frame subject to the GCR service when the delivery method is GCR-SP.

-groupcast with retries (GCR) service period (GCR-SP) medium access control (MAC) service data unit (MSDU): An MSDU subject to the GCR service with the delivery method equal to GCR-SP.
+groupcast with retries (GCR) service period (GCR-SP) medium access control (MAC) service data unit (MSDU): [GCR-SP MSDU] An MSDU subject to the GCR service with the delivery method equal to GCR-SP.

-groupcast with retries (GCR) transmission opportunity (TXOP): An interval of time during which an access point (AP) or a mesh station (STA) has the right to initiate frame exchange sequences onto the wireless medium (WM) for the purpose of transmitting multiple frames that are subject to the GCR service.
+groupcast with retries (GCR) transmission opportunity (TXOP): [GCR TXOP] An interval of time during which an access point (AP) or a mesh station (STA) has the right to initiate frame exchange sequences onto the wireless medium (WM) for the purpose of transmitting multiple frames that are subject to the GCR service.

-high-efficiency (HE) basic service set (BSS): A BSS in which the transmitted Beacon frame includes an HE Operation element.
+high-efficiency (HE) basic service set (BSS): [HE BSS] A BSS in which the transmitted Beacon frame includes an HE Operation element.

-high-efficiency (HE) beacon: A Beacon frame transmitted in a HE single-user (SU) physical layer (PHY) protocol data unit (PPDU).
+high-efficiency (HE) beacon: [HE beacon] A Beacon frame transmitted in a HE single-user (SU) physical layer (PHY) protocol data unit (PPDU).

-high-efficiency (HE) beamformee: An HE station (STA) that receives an HE physical layer (PHY) protocol data unit (PPDU) that was transmitted using a beamforming steering matrix.
+high-efficiency (HE) beamformee: [HE beamformee] An HE station (STA) that receives an HE physical layer (PHY) protocol data unit (PPDU) that was transmitted using a beamforming steering matrix.

-high-efficiency (HE) beamformer: An HE station (STA) that transmits an HE physical layer (PHY) protocol data unit (PPDU) using a beamforming steering matrix.
+high-efficiency (HE) beamformer: [HE beamformer] An HE station (STA) that transmits an HE physical layer (PHY) protocol data unit (PPDU) using a beamforming steering matrix.

-high-efficiency (HE) extended range (ER) single-user (SU) physical layer (PHY) protocol data unit (PPDU) (HE ER SU PPDU): A PPDU transmitted with HE ER SU PPDU format.
+high-efficiency (HE) extended range (ER) single-user (SU) physical layer (PHY) protocol data unit (PPDU): [HE ER SU PPDU] A PPDU transmitted with HE ER SU PPDU format.
 This PPDU carries a single PHY service data unit (PSDU).